saina-s/Bayesian-RL-Navigation/README.md

 # Bayesian-RL-Navigation
-Implementation of Bayesian Reinforcement Learning for Navigation Planning in Unknown Environments.
+Reproduction and robustness analysis of Bayesian Reinforcement Learning for navigation in unknown environments.